nik3225/practise_1/README.md

-## This is just a practise module for the git practise
+## This is just a practise module for the git.